RicePandaaaa/CosmereWiki/README.md

 The main reason is spoilers.
 I do not intend nor am I crazy enough to even think about competing or contesting against Coppermind or any of the other great wikis out there.
 This is just for myself since I am not particularly the type of person to take written notes or highlight things (I would highlight entire paragraphs at this rate).
 If you are looking for a comprehensive wiki, please consider the Coppermind wiki.

+## Installation and Execution

+Please ensure you have Python installed.
+I personally am using Python 3.10, but I believe that any newer version should still be compatible (in case you already have a version installed).
+For now, the only external library that I use are `PyQt5` and `pyqt5-tools`, which can simply be installed with `pip install PyQt5` and `pip install pyqt5-tools` respectively.
+I do not use any custom fonts, so the base library installs for those two should be sufficient.

+To execute, simply run `main.py`!